Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 This entire flow will repeat periodically as AVSs submit rewards submissions, `DistributionRoots` are submitted, and Stakers/Operators claim their accumulated earnings.
 Note that `DistributionRoots` contain *cumulative earnings*, meaning Stakers/Operators aren't required to claim against every root - simply claiming against the most recent root will claim anything not yet claimed.

+**NOTE: Use caution when using reward tokens that do not strictly conform to ERC20 standards.
+Please DYOR if your token falls outside of ERC20 norms.** Specific things to look out for include (but are not limited to): exotic rebasing tokens, fee-on-transfer tokens, tokens that support reentrant behavior (like ERC-777), and other nonstandard ERC20 derivatives.

 #### High-level Concepts

 This document is organized according to the following themes (click each to be taken to the relevant section):